allejo/bzion/README.md

 # BZiON

-A Content Mangement System (CMS) intended for BZFlag leagues to display details.
+A Content Mangement System (CMS) intended for BZFlag leagues to manage players, teams, matches and more.

 ## Authors